bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 # Bryan's Preferred Foundry Modules

-This is a cultivated list of Foundry Modules that play nicely together without bogging down the game causing lag or an overwhelming amount of UI options.
-The target for this set up is D&D 5e and Pathfinder 2e, your mileage may vary.
+This is a cultivated list of Foundry Modules that play nicely together without bogging down the game by creating an overwhelming amount of options or causing lag, 60fps or bust!
+Together these set up a solid foundation for any D&D 5e and Pathfinder 2e game.

 ## Core Settings
 - Configure Audio / Video > Audio / Video Conference Mode: Disabled